Scripto: End of independence

 In 1973, Scripto stopped being an independent entity when it was acquired by the British firm Wilkinson Sword which was trying to diversify its interests.
 The next year, the company began a partnership with the Japanese firm of Tokai-Seiki to sell disposable lighters.
 In December 1977, the company moved its plant from Atlanta to Gwinnett County, Georgia.
 By 1978, the company was a subsidiary of Allegheny International, Inc. and K. Douglas Martin was its president.

 In 1984, Scripto was acquired by Tokai-Seiki which had become the Tokai Corporation.
 In 1986 the company moved its headquarters to Rancho Cucamonga, California.
 At the same time, the company's Anja subsidiary built a new facility in Rancho Cucamonga and moved all of its staff there from Monrovia, California.
 Anja's facility was the first major writing production facility to be built in the United States in twenty years and would produce Scripto pens.

 The company's name was changed to Scripto-Tokai in 1988 and its headquarters were moved to Fontana, California.
-Most of its production facilities were moved to Tijuana, Mexico in 1989.
+Most of its production facilities were moved to Tijuana, Mexico, in 1989.
 The plant in Gwinnett County closed in 1994.
 Sometime after this the company stopped producing writing instruments and focused on lighters.

 Today

-In 2005, the Scripto brand, along with the sales, marketing and distribution of products, was sold to Calico Brands, a Chinese company primarily producing and selling disposable cigarette lighters.
+In 2005, the Scripto brand, along with the sales, marketing and distribution of products, was sold to Calico Brands, a Japanese company primarily producing and selling disposable cigarette lighters.
 In 2006, the company's name was again changed, this time to Scripto, USA.

-As of 2017, Scripto is a subsidiary of the Calico brands of Tokai World and produces only lighters.
+As of 2025, Scripto is a brand of the Calico brands of Tokai World and produces only lighters.
 The company is based in Ontario, California.

 Historic products

 In 1955, Scripto was the first to introduce what it called Fluidlead.
 This was a pencil that wrote like a pen using liquid graphite.
 Another company, Parker Pens, had developed a similar product called Liquid Lead that was a few months behind Scripto in production.
 To avoid a costly patent fight the two companies agreed to share their formulas with each other on Valentine's Day of that year.

 In 1980, Scripto produced its first erasable pen.

 Other writing products included the Pussycat, Feathertone, Satellite, Prestige, Escort, Action, T210, K780, and the K21 pens.

 The Vu lighter was the first see-through lighter.
 This allowed the user to see how much lighter fluid was left in it.

-The Electra lighter, which was introduced in 1985, ignited the lighter fluid with an electric spark instead of the old spark wheel.
+The Electra lighter, introduced in 1985, ignited the lighter fluid with an electric spark instead of the old spark wheel.